Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Kohn-Sham equations and Hamilton’s equations

-where the $\dot{q}_i$'s and the $\dot{p}_i$'s are obtained from the time derivative of coefficients in the data set, $\frac{\partial H}{\partial q_i}$'s and $\frac{\partial H}{\partial p_i}$'s are from the gradient of the energy functional calculated using the auto-differentiation functionality in modern machine learning frameworks.
-In our work, we chose Pytorch\cite{NEURIPS2019_9015}.
-The form of the loss function originates from the Hamilton's equations, which was originally proposed in Ref.~\cite{DeWilde1993Feb} and Ref.~\cite{greydanus2019}.
-The neural network is optimized using adaptive moment estimation method(Adam)\cite{Kingma2014Dec}.
-By minimizing the loss function, we can get the energy functional corresponding to the Kohn-Sham system.
+The loss function is given by: where $q_i = \sqrt{2} \Re \,c_i$ and $p_i = \sqrt{2} \Im\, c_i$ are the scaled real and imaginary parts of the $i$-th entry of the coefficient vector $\bi{c}$, respectively. $\dot{q}_i$ and $\dot{p}_i$ are their time derivatives. $\frac{\partial H}{\partial q_i}$ and $\frac{\partial H}{\partial p_i}$ are from the gradient of the energy functional calculated using the auto-differentiation functionality in modern machine learning frameworks.
+In our work, we chose Pytorch.
+The Hamilton's-equation-inspired loss function was originally proposed in Ref.~\cite{DeWilde1993Feb} and Ref.~\cite{greydanus2019} for studying classical motions.
+We generalize it to the quantum regime for investigating potential inversion problems in Schr\"{o}dinger equations and Kohn-sham equations.
+The neural network is optimized using the adaptive moment estimation method (Adam)\cite{Kingma2014Dec}.
+By minimizing the loss function, we can get the energy functional of the Kohn-Sham system parametrized by the neural network.

-We need to take a further step to calculate the Kohn-Sham potential from the energy functional in the system.
+We need to take an additional step to calculate the Kohn-Sham potential from the energy functional in the system.
 Since the sinc DVR is used in this article, the corresponding matrix element of the potential term $V_{KS}^{ij}$ is given by: